 A primary focus of our Compensation Committee is whether the Company's executive compensation program serves the best interests of the Company's stockholders.
 Our Board of Directors and Compensation Committee value the opinions of our stockholders regarding executive compensation.
-As part of its ongoing review of our executive compensation program and as a key component of stockholder input on our executive compensation program, the Compensation Committee considered the affirmative stockholder advisory vote on executive compensation ("Say on Pay Votes") at the Company's 2020 Annual Meeting of Stockholders, where a vast majority of our stockholders approved the compensation program described in the proxy statement for that meeting.
-Based on this approval, the Company did not undertake any significant changes to our executive compensation program in fiscal 2021.
+As part of its ongoing review of our executive compensation program and as a key component of stockholder input on our executive compensation program, the Company's 2021 Annual Meeting of Stockholders, where a vast majority of our stockholders approved the compensation program described in the proxy statement for that meeting.
+Based on this approval, the Company did not undertake any significant changes to our executive compensation program in fiscal 2022.